sponbergbadger/plain-diagram/README.md

 To control the horizontal alignment, apply the css style ```text-anchor``` with a value of start, middle, or end, for left, center, and right aligned respectively.

-To control the vertical alignment, apply the css style ```dominant-baseline``` with a value of hanging, middle, or baseline, for top, middle, and bottom aligned respectively.
+To control the vertical alignment, apply the css style ```dominant-baseline``` with a value of hanging, middle, or alphabetic, for top, middle, and bottom aligned respectively.

 ## Plugins